 17.1 Special arrangements will be made to classes and examinations if tropical cyclone warning, rainstorm warning or "Extreme Conditions" announcement is issued or about to be issued.
+Students should take

 Students should take note of these arrangements and look out for notices posted on eCampus or the website of the Registry during inclement weather.